On Guard for Peace: Western appraisals

 On Guard for Peace, arriving at the height of the Cold War and the Second Red Scare, left most Western music critics of the time unimpressed.
-Time wrote that "Prokofiev once composed a charming piece for children called Peter and the Wolf," but that in On Guard for Peace "his latter-day Peter comes across a new species of wolf: the sinister, evil voices of the warmongers and Wall Street merchants on their way to Korea, carrying hundreds of thousands of death-dealing bombs.
+Time wrote that "Prokofiev once composed a charming piece for children called Peter and the Wolf", but that in On Guard for Peace "his latter-day Peter comes across a new species of wolf: the sinister, evil voices of the warmongers and Wall Street merchants on their way to Korea, carrying hundreds of thousands of death-dealing bombs.
 [The oratorio]'s enthusiastic conclusion: 'The children's best friend and protector lives in the Kremlin.'"
-A column by John O'Donnell published in the New York Daily News dismissed the oratorio as "Kremlin music" and criticized that a "party-line" work was created so soon after the start of the Korean War.
+A column by John O'Donnell published in the New York Daily News dismissed the oratorio as "Kremlin music" and criticized the creation of a "party-line" work so soon after the start of the Korean War.

 Other commentators were skeptical of Prokofiev's sincerity.
-An article in the Louisville Courier-Journal speculated that On Guard for Peace was among the works that Prokofiev—"a confidant, cynical man of the world"—composed "quite coolly to conform."
-In their obituary of Prokofiev, the Montreal Star called On Guard for Peace "quite obviously tongue-in-cheek" and that it showed its composer "went through the motions of conformity."
+An article in the Louisville Courier-Journal speculated that On Guard for Peace was among the works that Prokofiev—"a confident, cynical man of the world"—composed "quite coolly to conform".
+In their obituary of Prokofiev, the Montreal Star called On Guard for Peace "quite obviously tongue-in-cheek" and that it showed its composer "went through the motions of conformity".

 After the 1950s, opinions towards On Guard for Peace turned more conciliatory.
-Nell Lawson, reviewing for the Buffalo News a recording of the oratorio conducted by Gennady Rozhdestvensky, described it as "great music by a composer who had his own travail at the hands of the leaders of his day and a monument to his bravery."
-Linda Norris, writing for the Biggs News, praised the oratorio's tone as "positive, with an optimistic spirit conveyed in the voices of children," and added that the "music [was] stirring and the words touching," although she warned her readers against being "completely taken in" by its political message.
-Similarly, Jack Rudolph in the Appleton Post-Crescent wrote that the oratorio was "powerful propaganda" and that "as long the piece is recognized for what it is it can be appreciated and enjoyed on musical terms."
+Nell Lawson, reviewing for the Buffalo News a recording of the oratorio conducted by Gennady Rozhdestvensky, described it as "great music by a composer who had his own travail at the hands of the leaders of his day and a monument to his bravery".
+Linda Norris, writing for the Biggs News, praised the oratorio's tone as "positive, with an optimistic spirit conveyed in the voices of children", and added that the "music [was] stirring and the words touching", although she warned her readers against being "completely taken in" by its political message.
+Similarly, Jack Rudolph in the Appleton Post-Crescent wrote that the oratorio was "powerful propaganda" and that "as long the piece is recognized for what it is it can be appreciated and enjoyed on musical terms".